Last Updated: March 10, 2023

 - Company will enter into a written agreement with Subprocessors which imposes the same obligations as required by Data Protection Law.

-- Taking into account the nature of the Processing, and the information available to Company, Company will assist Customer, including, as appropriate, by implementing technical and organizational measures, with the fulfilment of Customer’s own obligations under Data Protection Law to: comply with requests to exercise Data Subject Rights; conduct data protection impact assessments, and prior consultations with Supervisory Authorities; and notify a Personal Data Breach.
+- Taking into account the nature of the Processing, and the information available to Company, Company will assist Customer, including, as appropriate and as determined by Company in its reasonable discretion, by implementing technical and organizational measures, with the fulfillment of Customer’s obligations under Data Protection Law to: comply with requests to exercise Data Subject Rights; conduct data protection impact assessments, and prior consultations with Supervisory Authorities; and notify a Personal Data Breach.

 - Company may charge a reasonable fee for assistance under this Section 7.
 If Company is at fault, Company and Customer shall each bear their own costs related to assistance.